 The band is based in and around Burnham, in the leafy Thames Valley, or South Buckinghamshire if you prefer.
 See Join Us for details of our rehearsals.

 We perform in the local area.
 Venues which we have regularly used include the churches of St Nicholas, Taplow, and St Peter's, Burnham.
-For our spring 2019 concert we are back at Burnham Park Hall with its excellent facilities.
+From 2019 we have resumed giving our major concerts at Burnham Park Hall with its excellent facilities.

-We will also be playing again this year on Henley bandstand and we're keen to do more of that - if you would be interested in having us play at your event, use the Contact Us tab to get in touch.
+We have also played this year on Henley bandstand and at a couple of outdoor events.
+We're keen to do more of that - if you would be interested in having us play at your event, use the Contact Us tab to get in touch.

 Yes, there's a clue in the title.
 We're... um... a band that plays concerts.

 Now don't go upsetting our Director, please!
 Concert Bands evolved from the military bands which have a long and proud tradition.
 They include whole sections of instruments (flutes, clarinets, saxophones...) which you won't find in a brass band.
 Conversely, there are some instruments that are specific to brass ensembles.

 We play in a range of settings - formal concerts 'indoors' but also out and about at fetes, bandstands, and so on.

 We play a wide mix of repertoire.
 Think Liberty Bell or Colonel Bogie, but also John Williams, Tribute to Count Basie, Hootenanny, Mancini, Oliver, Bohemian Rhapsody and much, much more.
 What's not to enjoy?

 So is that the same as a brass band?

 Specialists in fast-fingering and teenage pouting, the flutes and piccolo are always in the front line